Cueva Ventana, Puerto Rico

 Accelerated/Intensive 2-Quarter Track versus Year-long 3-Quarter Track

 The accelerated, intensive track of first-year Spanish covers in two quarters (SPANLANG 1A and SPANLANG 2A) the same material that is normally covered in three quarters.
 As such, the accelerated track demands of its students a greater, more concentrated amount of time, effort, and dedication, as well as a good deal of previous experience.
 The accelerated track is thus open only to students with previous exposure to Spanish in the classroom or extensive exposure to another Romance language (for example, French, Italian, or Portuguese).
 Moreover, students who have studied Spanish before must place into the accelerated track via the Stanford placement exam.
 Students with exposure to another Romance language must demonstrate second-year proficiency (or above) in that language through the relevant placement exam or second-year coursework in that language at Stanford.
-For further information, contact Hae-Joon Won at hwon [at] stanford.edu.
+For further information, contact Sabrina Grimberg at stgrim [at] stanford.edu (stgrim[at]stanford[dot]edu).